-In addition, indices must disclose the full calculation methodology to, inter alia, enable investors to replicate the financial index.
+In addition, indices must disclose the calculation methodology to, inter alia, enable investors to replicate the financial index.
 This includes providing detailed information on index constituents, index calculation (including the effect of any leverage within the index), re-balancing methodologies, index changes and information on any operational difficulties in providing timely or accurate information.
+However, the Central Bank will permit certain details to be withheld from the published methodology where these details are considered to be proprietary in nature.